leejones/moderation/README.md

 **moderation_required?**

-  if you have some moderation on your observed model, you can ask simply the store about that
+  if you have some moderation on your observed model, you can ask simply the store about that, optionally you can pass query like that:

+  moderation_required? :ip_address, '223.123.243.11'

 **clean!**